Devolutions/doc/docs/en/server/overview/what-is-server.md

 	</tr>
 	<tr>
 		<td>
-Access vaulted resources from a web browser using a Client Access License (CAL).
+Access {{ en.VLT }} resources from a web browser using a Client Access License (CAL).
 Credentials are managed directly from the web interface and no client application is required.

 With the {{ en.DWL }} browser extension, credentials can be automatically submitted when connecting to a website.
 		</td>
 		<td>
-Access vaulted resources using our client applications which communicate with {{ en.DVLS }} web services.
+Access {{ en.VLT }} resources using our client applications which communicate with {{ en.DVLS }} web services.
 A local installation of a client application such as {{ en.RDM }} is required to manage the data source and its resources.
 Note that we offer Windows, {{ en.MAC }}, Android and iOS editions.

 Use any type of entry, manage all aspects of the data source and monitor user activity all in the same application.
 		</td>